damianhakert/damianhakert.github.io/source/_posts/2016-03-03-gitlab-8-dot-5-dot-3-released.markdown

 filename: 2016-03-03-gitlab-8-dot-5-dot-3-released.markdown
 ---

-Today we are releasing version 8.5.3 for GitLab Community Edition (CE) and Enterprise Edition (EE).
+We are releasing version 8.5.3 for GitLab Community Edition (CE) and Enterprise Edition (EE).
+This follows the release of version 8.5.2 earlier today, we try to release fixes as early and often as possible and this is the first time we have two patch releases on the same day.

 This version includes one important fixes for GitLab Enterprise Edition when Elasticsearch is enabled, as well as two minor fixes.